Helen Lea - Online EMDR and CBT, Trauma Specialist.

 How often you come for therapy and how long for, is up to you.
 Most people come for weekly or fortnightly therapy for continuity and to make good progress with an issue.
 I can be flexible about appointment times if you can't make the same time each week.

 I am registered with BUPA, Aviva and AXA.
 I also undertake work on behalf of medico-legal organisations.
 Fees for insurance companies and organisations are by arrangement.

-I am working online or by phone: in my experience this is as effective as 'in person' therapy, for most people.
+I work online: in my experience this is as effective as 'in person' therapy, for most people.
 If you are uncertain, my advice would be to give it a try for a session or two.

 I follow UKCP, BACP and BABCP Codes of Ethics.